History of Bogotá: Fine arts

 During colonial centuries two trends were clear, which common source was formed by religious topics: culta, highly influenced by metropolitan 17th-century painting counted in the Santa Fe school with outstanding individuals, for instance Baltasar de Figueroa, the head of a painters dynasty, who created and maintained the school where Gregorio Vázquez de Arce y Ceballos (1638–1711), was formed, perhaps the most outstanding person of the time; and popular, formed by more ingenuous painters free from influences of the time, who did not belong to any school.
 They interpreted biblical scenes, the life of saints and Christ and the Virgin life episodes in carved wood or painted but in a more free style.

-Wood carving is highly positioned within plastic production of the time and the maximum expression is found in retable adorning most Colombian churches, for instance San Francisco church main altar retable, mostly carved by Ignacio García de Ascucha.
+Wood carving is highly positioned within plastic production of the time and the maximum expression is found in retable adorning most Colombian churches, for instance San Francisco Church main altar retable, mostly carved by Ignacio García de Ascucha.

 Pedro Laboria, Spaniard formed in Seville art schools who came to Bogotá, very young and lived here the rest of his life is one of the outstanding sculptors.

-French influence dominating Spain during the 18th century when the Borbon dynasty took the throne, also characterized American colonies artistic trends.
+French influence dominating Spain during the 18th century when the Bourbon dynasty took the throne, also characterized American colonies artistic trends.
 By mid-century painting and decoration secularized in American colonies and French style marked government, high Creole burgess-ship and higher church hierarchy taste.
 Religious themes gave space to personal portraits.
 The best known painter of the time was Joaquín Gutiérrez, Viceroys portraitist.